Artists Partners

 • Shake & Scrape Station: Discover fun sounds with shakers, guiros, and more.

-• Strike Stations:
+• Strike Stations: Various striking percussion for exploration.

 • Drum Set Station: Get a feel for the beat on a real drum set.